seveloz/asteroids/README.md

-A simple video game, based on the classic Asteroids.
+# A simple video game, based on the classic Asteroids